OllieJones/fast-woo-order-lookup/README.md

 = 1.1.11 = September 24, 2025 =

-WooCommerce 10.2.1, Gap skipping when indexing.
-Props to https://github.com/StefT1 .
+WooCommerce 10.2.1, Gap skipping when indexing, and edge case bugfix.
+Props to StefT1 on GitHub.

 = 1.1.10 = July 3, 2025 =